Gordonby/ArmLab2/README.md

     ```json
     "vnetId": "[resourceId(parameters('virtualNetworkResourceGroup'),'Microsoft.Network/virtualNetworks', parameters('virtualNetworkName'))]",

+1. Back in the main template now, we need to add a new variable to pass in just the Subnet name, and not the ResouceId for the subnet.
+Replace the vmSubnetRef variable with these two variables;
+    ```json
+    "vmSubnetName": "Windows-Sandbox",
+    "vmSubnetRef": "[concat(variables('vmVnetID'), '/subnets/', variables('vmSubnetName'))]",

-1. Now we're ready to consume this template in the main tempalte
+1. Now we're ready to consume this template in the main template
     ```json
         {
       "apiVersion": "2017-05-10",